dimsemenov/PhotoSwipe/README.md

 Optionally:

 - Run `grunt watch` to automatically rebuild files when you change files in `src/` or in `website/`.
-- If you don’t have and don’t want to install Jekyll, run `grunt nosite` to just build the JS and CSS files related to popup in `dist/`.
+- Run `grunt nosite` to just build the JS and CSS files (output is folder `dist/`).
+- Run `grunt pswpbuild` to build just JS files.
+Param `--pswp-exclude` allows to exclude modules, for example `grunt pswpbuild --pswp-exclude=history` will exclude history module.

 ## Using PhotoSwipe?